tikv/rfcs/text/0082-dynamic-size-region.md

 For read hotspots, split should be triggered by PD, which can utilize the global statistics from all regions and nodes.
 For normal read requests, TiKV will need to split its range into smaller buckets according to statics to increase concurrency.
-When TiDB wants to do a scan, it sends the RPC once, and TiKV will split the requests into smaller concurrent jobs.
+When TiKV client wants to do a scan, it sends the RPC once, and TiKV will split the requests into smaller concurrent jobs.

 In the past design, follower read has also been discussed to offload works from leader.
-But TiDB can’t predict the progress of a follower, so latency can also become unpredictable.
+But client can’t predict the progress of a follower, so latency can also become unpredictable.
 It’s more controllable to let PD split hotspots and schedule to get balance.

 Now that a region can be in 10GiB, a full scan can make the response exceed the limit of gRPC, which is 4GiB.
 So instead of unary, we need to use server streaming RPC to return the response as stream.
 The stream can set a limit on memory or count to avoid too many pending responses exhausting memory.
+If follower read is enabled in client side, client can use buckets from PD to split requests and balance loads across leader and followers.

 After a region becomes larger, it needs to be warmed up before serving requests.
 There are two common cases: